-All of the 1,458 towers acquired by the joint venture from Bell Atlantic and its affiliates, and all towers constructed by the joint venture under the build-to-suit agreement, will be governed by the global lease.
-The average monthly rent paid by Bell Atlantic on each of the 1,458 towers contributed to the joint venture by Bell Atlantic will be approximately \$1,850.
-Minimum monthly rents on the towers built under the build-to-suit agreement will range from \$1,250 to \$1,833 depending on the region in which the tower is located.
+In connection with the formation of the joint venture, Bell Atlantic and the joint venture will enter into the global lease.
+All of the 1,459 towers acquired by the joint venture from Bell Atlantic and its affiliates, and all towers constructed by the joint venture pursuant to the build-to-suit agreement, will be governed by the global lease.
+The average monthly rent paid by Bell Atlantic on each of the 1,459 towers contributed to the joint venture by Bell Atlantic will be approximately \$1,850.
+Minimum monthly rents on the towers built pursuant to the build-to-suit agreement will range from \$1,250 to \$1,833 depending on the region in which the tower is located.
 These rents may increase based on the amount of Bell Atlantic's equipment to be installed at a site.
 Rents are subject to annual increase based on the consumer price index, subject to certain adjustments.
 For all sites, the initial lease term is ten years.
 Bell Atlantic has the right to extend any lease for three additional five-year terms and one additional term of four years and eleven months.
-Each lease will automatically renew for an option term unless Bell Atlantic notifies the joint venture at least six months before the then current term expires.
+Each lease will automatically renew for an option term unless Bell Atlantic notifies $% \left(1\right) =\left(1\right) \left(1\right) \left$ the joint venture at least six months before the then current term expires.
 Space not leased by Bell Atlantic or its affiliates on each tower is available for lease by the joint venture to third parties.